What can you expect from Quinnipiac University?

-The College of Arts and Sciences provides most of the core curriculum courses for a solid and broad foundation for your career and your future, as well as majors such as biology, criminal justice, psychology, and political science.
+The College of Arts and Sciences provides most of the core curriculum courses for a solid and broad foundation for your career and your future, as well as majors such as Biology, Criminal Justice, Political Science, and Psychology.

 The School of Business is accredited by AACSB International and included in Bloomberg Businessweek’s “Top 100 Undergraduate Business Schools.”

-The School of Communications offers a fully digital, high-definition landscape for journalism; film, video, and interactive media; media studies; and public relations.
+The School of Communications offers a fully digital, high-definition landscape for Film, Television, and Media Arts; Journalism; Media Studies; and Public Relations.
 Our state-of-the-art technologies, multimedia resources, and wireless network are all available for student use.